oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>` instead.

             .. versionadded:: 6.0
+        * - ``walletContent``
+          - String
+          - Thin
+          - .. _getconnectiondbattrswalletcontent:

+            The security credentials required to establish a mutual TLS (mTLS) connection to Oracle Database.
+This property can be used to directly specify the security credentials instead of storing and reading the credentials from the ``ewallet.pem`` file specified in the ``walletLocation`` property.

+            The value of the ``walletContent`` property overrides the ``walletLocation`` value and the ``WALLET_LOCATION`` parameter in the connection string.

+            .. versionadded:: 6.6
         * - ``edition``
           - String
           - Thick